cliambrown/Playa/README.md

 # Playa

-A Windows desktop application for tracking and playing shows and movies.
+A desktop application for tracking and playing shows and movies.

 - Scan local folders for tv shows and movies
 - Add links to external shows and movies